simonw/til/github/codespaces-devcontainers.md

 ## A Python environment with some VS Code plugins

-My [simonw/codespaces](https://github.com/simonw/codespaces) repository contains a very simple configuration that provides Python 3.13 anh Node.js LTS plus VS Code with some useful plugins.
+My [simonw/codespaces](https://github.com/simonw/codespaces) repository contains a very simple configuration that provides Python 3.13 and Node.js LTS plus VS Code with some useful plugins.

 The only required file is [.devcontainer/devcontainer.json](https://github.com/simonw/codespaces/blob/main/.devcontainer/devcontainer.json).
 Here's that file in full: